 Are anti-microbial work surfaces a true value?

-We began to wonder if we should offer antimicrobial laminates to our customers.
+A couple years ago, we began to discuss if should offer antimicrobial laminates as and option for our console stations.
 After all, contributing to a healthy workplace is one of the elements that drive our design and manufacturing practices.
 We dove into research and learned a few surprising facts about the material.
-Antimicrobial laminates have advantages and drawbacks.
-Here are points worth considering before you decide to purchase higher-cost antimicrobial laminates for your dispatch consoles.
+Here are the main areas we reviewed to determine the advantages and drawbacks on antimicrobial laminates for dispatch consoles.

 - What makes a laminate antimicrobial?